 - Electrolyte imbalance

 Serious side effects from magnesium citrate use are unlikely but possible.
-At times, long-term use of the drug can also cause severe side effects.
+At times, high doses or long-term use of the drug can also cause severe side effects.

 Severe Side Effects:

 - Irregular heartbeat

 - Severe abdominal pain

 You may also experience dehydration due to severe diarrhea.
 Dehydration may cause dizziness, dry mouth, decreased urination and weakness.
 Dehydration can pose risks to fetus development.
 Therefore, even though magnesium citrate is considered safe to use during pregnancy, it may produce side effects that can harm fetal health and cause pregnancy complications.

 Also, use magnesium citrate with caution if your doctor has put you on a diet with low sodium content (1)

 Magnesium citrate may interact with some drugs.
 Therefore, its use must always be under caution.
 As magnesium citrate is an over-the-counter (OTC) medicine, everyone may not be aware of its interactions with drugs.
 If you are pregnant, refrain from using it without knowing all precautions recommended with its use.